WMS-DEV/usos4j/README.md

-# usos4j - using USOS API just became fun
+# usos4j - Java client for USOS API

+✨ using USOS API just became fun ✨

 ## Features

 - **Simplified Communication**: Easily interact with the USOS API without dealing with the complexities of low-level HTTP requests.
-- **Detailed Documentation**: Comprehensive documentation to guide developers on how to use the library effectively.
+- **Detailed Documentation**: Comprehensive documentation, with practical demos, to guide developers on how to use the library effectively.
 - **Authentication Handling**: Streamlined handling of OAuth and access tokens for secure communication with the USOS API.
 - **Modular Design**: Organized into modules for easy integration and maintenance.
-- **Unit Testing**: Includes unit tests to ensure the reliability and stability of the library.
+- **Well tested**: Includes integration and architecture tests to ensure the reliability and stability of the library.
-- **Open for extension**: The library includes constructs, that make it easy to integrate more modules, not relying on the library development for it
+- **Open for extension**: The library includes constructs, that make it easy to integrate additional modules, without relying on the library development itself, see generic endpoint demo below

 ## Getting Started